Fort Leonard Wood Soldiers, civilians volunteer at WCC job interview lesson

-Ashley Galloway, an education services specialist with Fort Leonard Wood’s Truman Army Education and Personnel Testing Center, conducts a mock interview with a Waynesville Career Center student March 11 at the Waynesville Career Center.
-Fort Leonard Wood Soldiers and civilians are visiting the WCC throughout the week to assist about 600 juniors and seniors in building confidence as they polish job interview and resume-writing skills for their specialized programs of study.
+Fort Leonard Wood Soldiers and civilians are visiting the Waynesville Career Center this week to assist about 600 juniors and seniors in building confidence as they polish job interview and resume-writing skills for their specialized programs of study.

+The personnel, from various garrison directorates and units, are acting as job interviewers for the purpose of the lesson, posing questions from a prepared list and providing written and verbal feedback for the students.

+According to WCC Director Sam Callis, the goal is to help the students develop “those soft skills” and learn to more effectively interact with others in a professional setting — the students are graded on their resume and the provided feedback from the interviewer.

 |Date Taken: